-The diet you choose for your new pet will play a crucial role in your pet's overall health and development.
-Proper diet will help maintain healthy teeth, skin, urinary tract and weight.
-Unfortunately, all pet foods are not created equal and there is huge variation in both the cost and quality of pet foods on the market.
-"Bargain Foods" may end up costing more in the long run!
-Beware of pet food labels that make impressive claims.
-The pet food industry is not as well regulated as you might expect and some of those impressive claims may not be backed by valid science or research!

-At Sault Ste.
-Marie Animal Clinic, we carry premium pet foods available only through Veterinarians (at comparable prices to pet store brands) that provide optimal levels of nutrition backed by extensive scientific research.
-Please ask for a specific dietary recommendation for your pet.
+- The diet you choose for your new pet will play a crucial role in your pet's overall health and development.
+Proper diet will help maintain healthy teeth, skin, urinary tract and weight. - Unfortunately, all pet foods are not created equal and there is huge variation in both the cost and quality of pet foods on the market.
+"Bargain Foods" may end up costing more in the long run! - Beware of pet food labels that make impressive claims the pet food industry is not as well regulated as you might expect some of those impressive claims may not be backed by valid science or research! - At Sault Ste.
+Marie Animal Clinic, we carry premium pet foods available only through Veterinarians (at comparable prices to pet store brands) that provide optimal levels of nutrition backed by extensive scientific research. - Cats and some breeds of dogs can be prone to developing crystals in their urine which can lead to life threatening urinary tract blockages ...in the majority of cases, this can be avoided by feeding your pet the appropriate diet.